 - 1 tbsp. pumpkin spice

-- 2 cups unsweetened vanilla almond milk or milk of your choosing
+- 2 cups unsweetened almond milk (or any milk you prefer)

 - 2 tbsp. pure maple syrup

 - Combine the coffee and the pumpkin spice and brew as usual with the specified amount of water.

 - Pour the maple syrup in the bottom of your cup with the vanilla extract and pour half of the hot coffee over that.

 - Add 1 cup of milk and stir.
 Repeat steps 2-3 for the second serving.

 - Cool a bit to a medium-hot or medium heat and serve with a little cinnamon or extra pumpkin pie spice sprinkled over the top.